In this guide, we take a look at the best wireless meat thermometers for grilling and smoking.

 I appreciate the fact that the iGrill 2 has an app that connects to your smartphone.
 You don’t have to keep track of multiple parts when you’re using the device.

 Just store the temperature display and the probes somewhere.
 When you’re ready to grill, pull them out and plug them into the meat.

 You probably keep your phone close to you most of the time anyway.
-That’s all you need to read the thermometer from a distance.
+That’s all you need to read thermometer from a distance.

-The Weber iGrill 2 is easy to use and doesn’t have complicated features.
-Two probes give you an accurate reading of your meat temperature, plus one for your ambient grill temperature so you know what temp your meat is cooking at.
+The Weber iGrill 2 is easy-to-use and doesn’t have complicated features.
+Two probes give you an accurate reading of your meat temperature, plus one for your ambient grill temperature, so you know what temp your meat is cooking at.

 This model has four ports, so you can purchase extra probes separately, and attach them to read the temperature of four cuts of meat at once.

 Then, you can walk away.
 The temperature syncs with an app on your smartphone or tablet.

 The manufacturer claims you can read it from a distance of 150 feet.
 Many have found the Bluetooth range to be much shorter than that.
 If there are a few walls between the grill and your smartphone, you can only move perhaps 10s of feet away from the grill.